VaultLinkCrypto/MomScanner/README.md

 2. Source: Deploy from a branch.
 Branch: `main` / `(root)`.
 Save.
 3. Wait 1-2 minutes.
 Refresh.
 Copy the URL shown.

+### 1.6 — First-time launch test

+1. Open your MomScanner URL.
+2. Click the **gear icon** (top right).
+3. Set Feed to **Tradier**, paste your API key, set Environment to **Production**.
+4. Click **Save Keys**, then **Test Feed**.
+5. A toast should say `Feed OK`.
+6. Verify the feed pill now reads "Tradier L1" (not "L2" — this is correct).

-### 1.6 — Updating later
+### 1.7 — Updating from v5 to v6

 1. Go to repo → click `index.html` → pencil icon.
-2. Ctrl+A → delete → paste new code → Commit.
+2. Ctrl+A → delete → paste new v6 code → Commit.
 3. Wait 30-60 seconds. **Hard refresh: Ctrl+Shift+R**.

-**v5 advantage:** thanks to bulletproof persistence, mid-session deploys no longer lose your session data.
-After Ctrl+Shift+R, MomScanner restores all active tickers, scores, streaks, flips, and transition history exactly where you left off.
+4. Your active tickers, history, transitions, settings, and API keys all carry over.
+5. **Note:** your saved score weights will retain whatever you had in v5 (default was 30/20/20/15/15).
+To use the new v6 defaults, click **Reset Defaults** in the Score Weights section of Settings, or manually adjust to 10/26/26/19/19.

 ---

-## Part 2 — Schwab Developer API
+## Part 4 — Schwab Developer API

+(Unchanged from prior versions.
+Schwab is L1+ depending on tier.)

-### 2.1 — Register at developer.schwab.com using your brokerage credentials
+### 2.1 — Register at developer.schwab.com using brokerage credentials.

 ### 2.2 — Create app